sainimanpreet/Portfolio-website/README.md

 ##📝 License

-MIT License – feel free to peek, fork, or remix!
+This project is licensed under the MIT License — free to use and modify!
+See the LICENSE

 Made with ❤️ and lots of ☕